Attracting and Encouraging a Diverse and Talented Workforce

 Civils Training Group have also been involved in the development of a ‘Roots to Roof’ construction careers project for delivery in Primary Schools.
 In 2017, this project was delivered to 10 schools around Leeds and Hull, which culminated in a grand finale at the NYBEP ‘Inspirations Day’ at Elvington Airfield.
 CECA Y&H and Civils Training Group are also in the process of developing a Civil Engineering Schools Engagement Day, for delivery to over 100 Primary School children in 2018.
 This will involve bridge-building, pipe laying, building structures and materials development.

-CECA (Y&H) and Civils Training Group will continue to support CITB Construction Ambassadors events in 2018, as well as other STEM and careers activities.
+CECA (Y&H) and Civils Training Group will continue to support CITB Construction Ambassadors events as well as other STEM and careers activities.

 We are also looking to increase our engagement with younger members through social media and events, including the recently formed ‘Forum for Future Managers’.
 This Forum is made up of 15 upcoming leaders from our member companies, and they meet four times a year to help inform the training and development activities for the Region.